itsraval/passwordManagerGUI/README.md

 * icon of webpage

 or just by some of them.
-All data will only be saved on local store in "C:\passwordManagerGUI".
+All data will only be saved locally in "C:\passwordManagerGUI".

 # Features
 * Integrated password generator